fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Features

 * Reads flightpath data from a CSV file
-* Creates a spline from the data
+* Draws a 3D line from the data
-* Simulates the motion of an aircraft following the spline path
+* Simulates the motion of an aircraft following the path
-* Velocity is controlled by the distance between control points
 * Buttons allow toggling between camera following aircraft and world camera
-* All the normal rotate, zoom and pan features
+* Supports the normal rotate, zoom and pan features

 ### Issues

-* LookAt next point has gimbal lock issues.
-These and the other movement issues should no longer occur or be much improved once we have 'real' data.
+* Camera Follow is mostly broken

 ### Road Map - in probable order of appearance